Main Library

 Measuring And Addressing Nutrition Security To Achieve Health And Health Equity

-March 30, 2023Dariush MozaffarianHealth AffairsSocial Determinants of Health (SDOH),Health Equity
+March 30, 2023Dariush MozaffarianHealth AffairsSocial Determinants Of Health (SDOH),Health Equity

 Poor nutrition is a leading cause of illness, health care spending, and lost productivity in the US and globally, predominantly from cardiometabolic diseases, cancers, other chronic conditions, and undernutrition.
 These burdens disproportionally harm lower-income, less-educated, and minority racial and ethnic groups, contributing to health disparities.
 Nourishing foods throughout the life span, starting in utero, are foundational to achieving health and well-being for all people.